Karla DeVito: Career

 She performed on Jim Steinman's only solo album, Bad for Good, on the track "Dance in My Pants" and its subsequent music video.

 In 1981, DeVito released her debut solo album, Is This a Cool World or What? and the track Bloody Bess was intended to be a rock musical about a female pirate in the 17th century.

 DeVito also contributed background vocals for some groups such as Blue Öyster Cult and the band Sorrows.
 As a solo performer, she opened shows for Hall & Oates and Rick Springfield in the 1980s.

 DeVito's second album, Wake 'Em Up in Tokyo was released by A&M in 1986.
-Her song, "We Are Not Alone", was featured in the motion picture The Breakfast Club (1985).
+Her song, "We Are Not Alone", was featured in the 1985 film The Breakfast Club.
 In 1989, DeVito performed in South Carolina and returned in 1990 as part of "An Evening of Andrew Lloyd Webber".
 In 1990, DeVito co-starred in the film Modern Love and sang on two of the songs for the soundtrack.
+In 1993 DeVito co-starred in 90s cartoon series Bonkers as the voice of Officer Miranda Wright.
 In 2002, DeVito sang the part of Elizabeth for the CD recording of Graham Russell's rock opera The Heart of the Rose which had a limited release on CD.
 In 2016, she contributed vocals to Meat Loaf's Braver Than We Are.